bytesapart/blog.bytesapart.com/_posts/2018-04-22-selecting-a-blogging-platform.md

 CI (Continuous Integration) to keep building your site on every code commit to a particular Version Control Software's branch.
 This works amazingly well, as the HTML can be cooked up by a single person, with a little bit of template code specific to every static site generator.

 Pelican, being a static site generator, had the above pluses.
-Adding to that, it had a sizeable community and used Jinja Templaing, which was somewhat in familiar territory, and it was written in python, which meant the installation will be easier and if things go south, there would be less chances of me shying out to dive deeper into the code to fix the problem, rather than finding an alternate around it.
+Adding to that, it had a sizeable community and used Jinja Templating, which was somewhat in familiar territory, and it was written in python, which meant the installation will be easier and if things go south, there would be less chances of me shying out to dive deeper into the code to fix the problem, rather than finding an alternate around it.
 The only problem that I had with Pelican was that it didn't have good templates.
 The theming community seemed to not be interested in releasing commercial themes which could be purchased but have